khadkaankit85/savr-backend/README.md

 3. **Environment Variables**: Add the necessary `.env` file for configuration, where you can specify environment-specific values like the database host or port number.
 4. **Run the Development Server**: Start the server with `npm run dev`.
 5. **API Documentation**: After the app is running, find the endpoints at http://localhost:3000/api-docs.

+### Environment Variables

+These are the Variables that can be set in .env file

+1. PORT : this is the port used by the server